 Another woven upholstery weight fabric had the look of a painting by an old master.
 Roosters and hens blend with the background of earth, stones, and grasses.

 It seems that every company has produced a rooster or chicken toile fabric.

 Pierre Deux’s rooster toile fabric in blue has the effect of a scene at the edge of a river or pond.
 The oak leaf swags with acorns add structure, the circles with acorns and daisies add interest.

 A handprint, it is filled with many details, and lots of color!

 It really never struck me until recently, when some French rooster fabrics arrived, that none of the chicken fabrics incorporated into the pattern the egg!
 Roosters, yes.
 Hens, yes.
 Chicks, yes.
 But, not an egg in sight!

-One of the new French rooster fabrics does have eggs!
+But one French rooster fabrics does have eggs!
 And feathers!
 Available in tan or purple, it is embellished with plaid and paisley details, for a unique look.

 While the above are not all of the chicken or rooster toile fabrics we have had had, they show the range of chicken and rooster fabrics that companies have produced.